 - Increased tolerance to the drug: You will need to take higher doses of Lortab to achieve the same level of pain relief.

 - Withdrawal symptoms: These may occur if you suddenly stop taking Lortab or if you reduce your dose too quickly.
 Lortab withdrawal symptoms may include anxiety, sweating, shaking, nausea, and vomiting.

 - Anxiety: When you are addicted to Lortab, you may feel anxious or nervous when you are not taking the drug.
 This is because you fear the pain you will experience if you do not have the drug.

 - Irritability: You may find that you are more irritable when you are not taking Lortab.
 This is because the drug helps to relieve pain and other unpleasant sensations.

 - Depression: Once your body becomes used to the presence of Lortab, you may start to feel depressed when you are not taking the drug.
 This is because the drug can cause a chemical imbalance in the brain.

 If you exhibit any of these signs and symptoms, it is essential to seek help from a medical professional.
-Zinnia Healing can help you identify the root cause of your addiction and develop a customized treatment plan to help you on your road to recovery.
+Zinnia Health can help you identify the root cause of your addiction and develop a customized treatment plan to help you on your road to recovery.
 Contact us at (855) 430-9439 to start your journey toward an addiction-free life.

 Lortab Addiction Treatment Options